Koshkaj/cashe/README.md

 ### ⚡️ **Fast and Efficient**: The Go programming language used in Cashe ensures high performance and efficient resource utilization.

+### 🔒 **Fault Tolerance**: Cashe is resilient to node failures and automatically recovers from such failures, ensuring data integrity and availability.

 ### 🌐 **Distributed Architecture**: Cashe distributes data across multiple nodes, allowing for better load distribution and fault tolerance.

+## **How It Works**
+Cashe implements the Raft consensus algorithm to achieve distributed consensus among the nodes in the cluster.
+The Raft algorithm ensures that all nodes agree on the state of the system, even in the presence of failures.

+When a client wants to store or retrieve data, it interacts with any node in the cluster.
+The node that receives the request acts as a leader and coordinates with other nodes to replicate the data and achieve consensus.
+Once the data is successfully replicated, the leader responds to the client with the appropriate result.

+In case of a leader node failure, a new leader is elected through the Raft algorithm, ensuring uninterrupted service availability.
+Cashe also handles situations where nodes join or leave the cluster dynamically, redistributing data and adjusting the cluster membership accordingly.

 ## **Getting Started**